 In non-Mahāyāna Buddhism, the psycho-physiological complex of a person comprising five aggregates (phung po lnga: pañcaskandha) is considered impure, impermanent, painful, and non-substantial.
 In particular, the human body is percived as consisting of thirty-six impure substances ["various bodily parts and fluids - hair, nails, flesh, bones, bladder, liver, pus, blood, excrement, and the like"] and is often meditated upon on the basis of nine notions of repulsive [objects], that is, by imagining the various stages of the decomposition of the body.
 Such meditation is clearly intended to combat one of the numerous intellectual-emotional defilements (nyon mongs pa: kleśa) - the greatest challenge for the seeker of salvation in Buddhism - namely, attachment, particularl to one's body and the bodies of others.
 In Mahāyāna, the human body is also conceived of as illusory and empty.
 Nonetheless, despite an apparent negative attitude towards the human body, the usefulness of the body has been recognised as being the basis for human existence, which latter enables one to tread the path to salvation.
 The Buddha's teachings are considered as mere aids with the help of which one is to cross the river of saṃsāra and are thus often compared to a boat that one leaves behind after crossing the river.
 This analogy is occasionally also employed in the case of the human body - for example, in Śāntideva's Bodhicaryāvatāra, where it is stated that a bodhisattva should view his body as being like a boat and use it to fulfill the needs of living beings.
 In the tantric context, the human body, which plays now a greater role, particularly in the so-called higher tantric systems, is often compared to a boat, here, however, in a somewhat different sense; that is, the body itself is now to be steered to reach the shore of salvation.
 One of the arguments offered by some Tibetan Buddhist authors for the essentiality of a human body for tantric practices is the indispensability of a body endowed with the six elements (khams drug gi bdag nyid can: saddhātvātmaka), which only a human body is said to possess.
 (Almogi 2009: 241-243)

-This discourse makes me weary whether there is much more thought given to the human body and its movements in Buddhism beyond the notion that the body is the vessel for the soul.
+This discourse makes me weary whether there is much more thought given to the human body and its movements in Buddhism beyond the notion that

 The tantric attitude towards the human body is generally more positive than the one found in non-tantric Buddhism.
 The body is now conceived of as a microcosm containing the entire universe, is meditatively envisioned as the pure (though illusory) body of a deity, and is not to be abused in any way.
 Most important of all, the body is considered the abode of gnosis, the attainment of which is the soteriological goal of all Buddhist vehicles and the unfolding of which is often referred to in the tantric context as great bliss.
 (Almogi 2009: 244)